thijmenjk/aipysdk/README.md

 # aipysdk

-Small library containing some helpers for implementing the server-side of the Vercel AI SDK in python.
+Small library containing some helpers for implementing the server-side of the Vercel AI SDK in Python.

 ## Installation